GCSE Maths Topics In Detail To Focus Revision in 2025 (Foundation)

 Based on analysis across all GCSE maths papers (Foundation) since 2017, the following points become clear:

-1. There needs to be a continued strong emphasis on number and proportion work, particularly in applying these in other contexts.
+1. Continue to emphasise number and proportion work, particularly in applying these in other contexts.

 3. Standard procedures, such as expanding, factorising, simplifying, and using formulae need work too.